-These draft marine wildlife-watching guidelines are aimed at recreational craft or activities – such as boats, personal watercraft or yachts – to avoid unintentional harm to marine wildlife and promote responsible wildlife watching at sea.
+These marine wildlife-watching guidelines are aimed at recreational craft or activities – such as boats, personal watercraft or yachts – to help avoid unintentional harm to marine wildlife and promote responsible wildlife watching at sea.

 Remember, that wildlife can be sensitive to disturbance by watercraft – and propellers – so please follow these guidelines to reduce our impact on our local wildlife at sea.

 Keep your distance.
 Never go closer than 100m (200m if two boats are present) to seals or cetaceans as they are easily scared.

 Maintain a steady and slow direction.
 Avoid heading into wildlife – as this will scatter, scare and separate the group